Codecademy/docs/content/css/concepts/filter-functions/filter-functions.md

 ---
-Title: "Filter Functions"
+Title: 'Filter Functions'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Functions"
+  - 'Functions'
-  - "Elements"
+  - 'Elements'
 CatalogContent:
-  - "learn-css"
+  - 'learn-css'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 The CSS `filter` property applies graphical effects like blur to an element.
 It is commonly used to adjust the rendering of images, backgrounds, and sometimes even borders.